google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

     branches:
       - main  # Use your actual default branch here.
 ```
-As usual, make sure to change `branches` to the actual branch(es) you wish to
+Make sure to change `branches` to the actual branch(es) you wish to
 fuzz.

-If batch fuzzing is running, you must also run [corpus pruning].
+NOTE: If batch fuzzing is running, you must also run [corpus pruning].

 [GitHub's documentation]: https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#schedule

 ### Continuous builds

-Continuous builds allow code change fuzzing to detect if crashes were
-introduced by the change under test.
+The continuous build task causes a build to be triggered and uploaded as a GitHub Actions artifact
+whenever a new push is done to main/default branch.

+Continuous builds are used when a crash is found during PR fuzzing to determine whether the crash was newly introduced.
 If the crash is not novel, code change/PR fuzzing will not report it.

-Continuous builds are used whenever a crash is found during PR fuzzing to determine if this crash was newly introduced.
 This means that there will be fewer unrelated failures when running code change
 fuzzing.